-Bolton memoir discusses plot to replace Pence, 'cool' Venezuela invasion, and more
+Bolton memoir discusses possibility of replacing Pence, 'cool' Venezuela invasion, and more

 The memoir describes frustration by John Kelly, who served as Trump's chief of staff, over the president's push to revoke the security clearance of ex-CIA Director John Brennan in late 2018.
 At the time, the White House charged that Brennan, an anti-Trump political commentator, had been "leveraging" the clearance to make "wild outbursts" and claims against the Trump administration in the media.

-Kelly told Bolton he had an "argument" with Trump, saying it was "not presidential" to revoke Brennan's security clearance, according to Bolton.
+Kelly told Bolton he had an "argument" with Trump, saying it was "not presidential" to publicly revoke Brennan's security clearance, according to Bolton.
 Kelly also told Bolton it was "Nixonian" behavior.

 Bolton writes: "'Has there ever been a presidency like this?'
 Kelly asked me, and I assured him there had not. ...
 I thought there was a case against Brennan for politicizing the CIA, but Trump had obscured it by the blatantly political approach he took.
 It would only get worse if more clearances were lifted."